Codess-Cafe/OSS-Cohort-5/Mentees-Details/KashishBhurani.md

 ## Interests

-Some of my interests include reading books, baking, dancing and I working out.
+Some of my interests include reading books, baking, dancing and I like working out.

 I'm excited to be a part of this cohort and looking forward to learning and collaborating with everyone!